 - This ordinance does not put anyone out of business.
 Any pet shop that goes out of business because of this ordinance does so by choice.
 This ordinance is designed to require pet shops to obtain animals from humane sources, not to put them out of business.
 PetSmart and Petco, the two businesses selling animals in Cambridge, each have robust sales of pet supplies and pet services.
 These businesses are perfectly positioned to transition to a humane business model.

 - This ordinance does not cut down on consumer choice or prevent individuals from buying animals from responsible breeders.
 To the contrary, it encourages responsible pet purchasing.
 Consumers can adopt from a shelter, rescue, or even a breed-or species-specific rescue.
-Consumers can purchase pets from responsible breeders that allow prospective owners to see the conditions the animal was born into, meet its parents and ask questions.
+Consumers can purchase pets from responsible breeders that allow prospective owners to see the conditions the animal was born into, meet the animal’s parents, and ask questions.

 WHERE DO PET SHOPS GET THEIR ANIMALS?